rjajoo18/Rubiks-Cube-Training-And-Analytics-Platform/README.md

 ### Solve History and Analytics
 - Full solve history view with editing and deletion support
-- Live session statistics during timing
+- Session level live statistics
-- Aggregated long-term statistics on a dashboard
+- Dashboard with aggregated long-term metrics
-- Personal best tracking and rolling averages
+- Rolling averages (Ao5, Ao12), personal bests, and trends

 ### Automatic Solution Computation
 - Cube state and scramble processing
-- Optimal or near-optimal solution generation using a two-phase solving algorithm
+- Optimal or near-optimal solution generation using a two-phase solving algorithm (Kociemba)
 - Solution data stored alongside each solve for analysis and future extensions
+- Designed for future extensions such as efficiency analysis

 ### Authentication and Persistence
 - JWT-based authentication